 Botanical Name: Calathea crocata

-Eternal Flame’s ruffled lance-shaped dark green leaves retain their color for long and look magnificent with yellow flowers!
-It thrives well in bright indirect sunlight, also exposure to several hours of bright morning sun is beneficial.
+Eternal Flame’s ruffled lance-shaped dark green leaves retain their color for a long and look magnificent with yellow flowers!
+It thrives well in bright indirect sunlight; exposure to bright morning sun is beneficial.

 Botanical Name: Calathea ornata

 Pin-stripe offers foot long oblong dark green leaves patterned with pink-white stripes on long green stems.
 Grow this calathea in well-draining and slightly moist soil.

 11. Zebra Calathea

 The dark to mid-green patterns on its velvety leaves resembles a Zebra’s skin.
 It also grows purple-white flowers in spring.
 Place the plant in filtered sunlight for optimum growth.